mattgrobelny/Newbler-Parameter-Sweep/README.md

 #### Basic Run Command line Example:
 	perl runAssembly_PS.pl -projectName Project2 -vectorTrimfiles ./bothtrimfiles.fasta -sff_file ./mid_MID1.sff

-### Optional Options(1)
+## Optional Options
-Use these parameters to tweak the range of parameter iteration and the step values
+Use these parameters to tweak the range of parameter iteration and the step values or turn on data analysis options

 ####Control iteration range for the read length parameter: